esquivas/guacho/README.md

-# Guacho-3D v1.1
+# Guacho v1.1
-Guacho-3D is a hydrodynamical/magnetohydrodynamical code suited for astrophysical fluids.
+Guacho is a 3D hydrodynamical/magnetohydrodynamical code suited for astrophysical fluids.
+The equations are solved with a number of approximate Riemann solvers, the code includes various modules to deal with different cooling regimes, and a radiation transfer module based on a Monte Carlo ray tracing method.
 It can run sequentially or in parallel with MPI.